Neutron–proton ratio

 For many elements with atomic number Z small enough to occupy only the first three nuclear shells, that is up to that of calcium (Z = 20), there exists a stable isotope with N/Z ratio of one.
 The exceptions are beryllium (N/Z = 1.25) and every element with odd atomic number between 9 and 19 inclusive (though in those cases N = Z + 1 always allows for stability).
 Hydrogen-1 (N/Z ratio = 0) and helium-3 (N/Z ratio = 0.5) are the only stable isotopes with neutron–proton ratio under one.
 Uranium-238 has the highest N/Z ratio of any primordial nuclide at 1.587, while mercury-204 has the highest N/Z ratio of any known stable isotope at 1.55.
 Radioactive decay generally proceeds so as to change the N/Z ratio to increase stability.
 If the N/Z ratio is greater than 1, alpha decay increases the N/Z ratio, and hence provides a common pathway towards stability for decays involving large nuclei with too few neutrons.
-Positron emission and electron capture also increase the ratio, while beta decay decreases the ratio.
+Positron emission and electron capture also increase the ratio, while beta minus decay decreases the ratio.

 Nuclear waste exists mainly because nuclear fuel has a higher stable N/Z ratio than its fission products.